Tangerine-Community/Tangerine/server/src/modules/mysql-js/README.md

 Delete is currently not supported.
 It pulls on CouchDB changes on a set time intervals and process the changes only after the initial synchronization.

+The reportingWorkerBatchStart and reportingWorkerBatchEnd hooks create and end mysql connections.
+For each batch, the inject function enables the hooks to share objects.